-1. General – Scope of application
+1. General information – scope

-1. These "General Terms and Conditions of Purchase" only apply to entrepreneurs as defined by Section 13 of the German Civil Code (BGB).
-They shall apply as amended at the time of concluding the respective purchase agreement.
-Modifications to these General Terms and Conditions of Purchase shall be made having due regard to the interests of the Buyer and shall be notified to him in text form.
-They shall be deemed to have been approved if the Purchase does not object within six weeks in writing or in text form.
-We shall notify the Buyer of this separately.
+(1) These General Conditions of Purchase only apply to entrepreneurs within the meaning of section 14 of the German Civil Code (Bürgerliches Gesetzbuch – BGB).
+They apply as amended at the time of conclusion of the respective purchase contract.
+Changes to these General Conditions of Purchase shall be made with due regard to the interests of the seller and shall be disclosed to the seller in text form.
+They shall be deemed to have been approved if the seller does not object to them in writing or in text form within six weeks.
+We will point this out to the seller separately.

-3. Delivery time, partial deliveries, early delivery
+3. Delivery deadline, part performance, early delivery

-3. Early delivery (delivery prior to the agreed delivery date) is not permitted.
+(3) Early delivery (delivery before the agreed delivery date) is excluded.
 We may refuse to accept an early delivery.
-If we receive an early delivery, we reserve the right to send the delivery back at the cost of the vendor.
-If we do not send back an early delivery received, the goods shall be stored by us until the delivery date at the cost and risk of the vendor.
-In the event of an early delivery, we reserve the right only to make payment on the due date agreed in accordance with section 9 (1).
+When receiving an early delivery, we reserve the right to return it at the seller's cost.
+If an early delivery is not returned when received, the item will be stored on our premises at the seller's cost and risk until the delivery date.
+In the event of early delivery, we reserve the right not to make the payment until the agreed due date pursuant to section 9 (1).

 4. Transport risk, freight and packaging